 Here are some ways in which you can protect your investment portfolio from something like this happening:

 - Make sure you are well diversified – As the saying goes: “Never put all your eggs in one basket.”
 You should NEVER have your money in one single stock or one single investment.
-Even if a stock you own goes to $0, you should be well diversified in high-quality stocks or funds so that one “loser” doesn’t affect you as much as it would if that investment had a significant position in your portfolio.
+Even if a stock you own goes to $0, you should be well diversified in high-quality stocks or funds so that one “loser” doesn’t affect you as much.

-- Do your homework* – even if the company has been around for 100+ years, research is still extremely important.
-Before you buy anything look into competition, whether the company is healthy financially speaking, whether you see the company still around in the next 10-20+ years, among other factors.
+- Do your homework* –even if the company has been around for 100+ years, research is still extremely important.
+Before you buy anything, look into the competition, whether the company is healthy financially speaking, whether you see the company still around in the next 10-20+ years, among other factors.
 I go over every single metric I personally look into for research purposes in the Stocks Bootcamp.

 And that’s all folks!
 What other strategies can you implement to ease the blow if a stock in your portfolio goes to $0?
 Share below!